stoplightio/elements/docs/elements-vs-dev-portal.md

   dev portal.
 You can use it to combine behavioral documentation (Markdown Articles) and API reference documentation into a complete documentation portal.

-All of these components are available as Web Components and React components, which allows you to use them pretty much anywhere.
+All of these components are available as Web components and React components, which allows you to use them pretty much anywhere.

 If you have a single OpenAPI document that you'd like to turn into API reference documentation, use the Elements "API